timyers/r-learning-resources-for-genomics/README.md

 ### Miscellaneous

 - [HTTP testing in R](https://books.ropensci.org/http-testing/index.html) - This book is meant to be a free, central reference for developers of `R` packages accessing web resources.
 - [Get Better At Testing Your R Package](https://http-testing-r.netlify.app/) - This tutorial is about advanced testing of `R` packages, with HTTP testing as a case study.
+Companion video tutorial available [here](https://www.youtube.com/watch?v=tzQGg1kAzGs&list=PL4IzsxWztPdnCC_kMCYKrd_t6cViMhBrD&index=13).
 - [How to create your personal CRAN-like repository](https://ropensci.org/blog/2021/06/22/setup-runiverse/) - The [r-universe](https://r-universe.dev/) platform provides users and organizations with a personal CRAN-like repository for publishing software, rmarkdown articles, and other content that fits in an `R` package.

 ### Contributing